gI0baI/fast-flags/README.md

 ```

 ### Exclusive Fullscreen
-Allows you to enter exclusive fullscreen mode by pressing [alt+enter].
+`true` Allows you to enter exclusive fullscreen mode by pressing [alt+enter].
 Significantly improves performance, lowers input latency, with the expense of screen tearing.

 > [!NOTE]
 > V-sync will be disabled upon entering exclusive fullscreen.